AppleWorks: AppleWorks and ClarisWorks (Macintosh and Windows, 1991–2004)

 All the components are integrated to provide a seamless suite that works in concert; for example, spreadsheet frames can be embedded in a word processing document, or formatted text into drawings, etc. The components are not derived from the contemporary Claris programs MacWrite and MacDraw but written from scratch and then redesigned to match other Claris programs after the purchase by Claris.

 ClarisWorks 1.0 shipped for the Macintosh in October 1991.

 ClarisWorks 2.0 was released on March 24, 1993.

 ClarisWorks 3.0 was released in October 1994.
 It is the last version to run on the 68000 CPU with at least System 6.0.7.

 ClarisWorks 4.0 was released on June 14, 1995.
 It requires a 68020 CPU and System 7.

 When the Claris company was disbanded and absorbed back into Apple, the product was renamed AppleWorks; version 5.0 was released on August 24, 1997, shortly before the product's return to Apple and was briefly called ClarisWorks 5.
-ClarisWorks/AppleWorks 5 requires MacOS 7.0.1, though the 5.0.4 patch can only be applied in Mac OS 9.
+ClarisWorks/AppleWorks 5 requires System 7.0.1, though the 5.0.4 patch can only be applied in Mac OS 9.
 It is the last version to support the 68k CPU architecture.

-The last major version, AppleWorks 6.0, released in June 2001, requires a PowerPC CPU and replaces the communications module with a presentation module (in prior versions there was only rudimentary support for presentations through the other modules).
+The last major version, AppleWorks 6.0, released at MacWorld Expo in January 2000, requires a PowerPC CPU and replaces the communications module with a presentation module (in prior versions there was only rudimentary support for presentations through the other modules).
 It was also ported to the Carbon API to work on Mac OS X, but as an early Carbon application, it does not take advantage of many of the newer features of Mac OS X and portions of the interface still retain elements of the Platinum appearance of Mac OS 8/9.

 Using Claris's XTND framework, AppleWorks can create, open, and save files in a number of file formats.
 For example, word processor documents can be saved in Microsoft Word format, and spreadsheet files can be saved in Microsoft Excel format.

 The software received good reviews during the course of its lifespan for its interface and the tight integration of its modules.
 For example, like the earlier versions, in AppleWorks a drawing "frame" can be placed in a spreadsheet document, a paint frame can be placed in a drawing document, etc. This allows for very elaborate and data-rich layouts.
 However, the limitations of the product became more apparent as the product aged.
 The program also only allows for a single undo/redo, and in many cases, if a frame from one module is placed in another module, the frame may no longer be editable in any way as soon as it is deselected.

 Equation Editor by Design Science is bundled with AppleWorks.
 Also, the MathType or MathMagic equation editors can be used.
 Both support automatic baseline alignment for inline equations.